frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 This process will be described in more detail in the Economic Model Design Document.

-### NOTE: Actual reward amounts are TBD; amounts are for illustration purposes only
+### NOTE: Actual reward amounts may differ; amounts are for illustration purposes only

 ![Provider boosted staking](https://github.com/frequency-chain/frequency/assets/502640/ffb632f2-79c2-4a09-a906-e4de02e4f348)